-The company donated food items such as rice, oil, canned fish, beverages among others to the home as part of its Corporate Social Responsibility Project.
+The company donated food items such as rice, oil, canned fish, beverages among others to the home as part of its Corporate Social Responsibility Projects.

-Presenting the items to the Orphanage, the Corporate Communications Specialist of Karpowership Ghana, Ms. Sandra Amarquaye explained that it is the culture of the company to always give back to society, in order to improve lives of people.
+Presenting the items to the Orphanage, the Corporate Communications Specialist of Karpowership Ghana, Sandra Amarquaye explained it is the culture of the company to always give back to society, in order to improve the lives of people.

 Ms. Amarquaye also took the children through some safety protocols of Covid-19.

-She advised people to continue to observe social distancing at crowded places, always wear nose masks, wash hands with soap under running water, and properly sanitize hands with the prescribed hand sanitizers.
+“Let’s continue to observe social distance at crowded places, always wear our nose masks, wash our hands with soap under running water, and sanitize our hands with alcohol base sanitizers as often as possible.”

-Receiving the items, the Manageress of the home Mrs Yvonne P. Norman, expressed gratitude to Karpowership Ghana for the gesture.
+Receiving the items on behalf of the home Yvonne Norman, the Home Manageress expressed gratitude to Karpowership Ghana for the act of kindness.

 Since it began operations in Ghana, Karpowership has consistently given back to the community it operates in.